A Girls Guide to Cars

 Practical Luxury

 While I hesitate to call the Cadillac Escalade “rugged” as I probably would with a truck or other large SUV, it is practical.
 There’s a ton of room everywhere.
-Legroom, storage space in the main cab and rear storage space that will accommodate all the stuff the average family carts around on the daily.
-There are a lot of minivans and SUVs out there that seat just as many people but the cargo space isn’t built to handle everyone’s bags, backpacks, suitcases, etc.
+Legroom, storage space in the main cab, and rear storage space that will accommodate all the stuff the average family carts around on the daily.
+There are a lot of minivans and SUVs out there that seat just as many people, but the cargo space isn’t built to handle everyone’s bags, backpacks, suitcases, etc.

 My daughter and I did the mother of all Costco runs in the Escalade.
 We filled two carts and stopped shopping because it was getting difficult to push them through the warehouse.
 There was room and then some in the back.
-If you’re grocery shopping for a small Army, a party, or teenage boys, this will come in handy.
+If you’re grocery shopping for a small army, a party or teenage boys, this will come in handy.

 My biggest challenge with smaller or even mid-sized SUVs is that they’re not great for family travel in terms of cargo space unless you’re a super minimal packer.
 While we didn’t road trip in the Escalade, it would have been perfect for our family.
-It has plenty of room for everyone’s suitcase and there wouldn’t be any “Oh, we can’t buy that.
+It has plenty of room for everyone’s suitcases, and there wouldn’t be any “Oh, we can’t buy that.
 No room in the car.”

 Tech, Tech, and More Tech

-It’s becoming more and more important for cars to have all the techy bells and whistles and the Escalade definitely does.
-Some of the features we loved were the DVD player, Wifi, wireless charging, navigational software, and Apple Car Play (a must for me.)
+It’s becoming more and more important for cars to have all the techy bells and whistles, and the Escalade definitely does.
+Some of the features we loved were the DVD player, Wifi, wireless charging, navigational software and Apple Car Play (a must for me.)

 Luxury SUVs Have Luxury Price Tags

 You knew that was coming, right?
 The Escalade I drove starts at $91,000.
 With the added options, it came up to $97,000+.
 I’ll let that sink in.
-Yes, that’s a lot and yes, I know that in a lot of places around the country, that amount would get you a small starter house.
+Yes, that’s a lot, and yes, I know that in a lot of places around the country, that amount would get you a small starter house.
 I think of the move-in ready three-bedroom I bought in Illinois in 2006 for $120,000 and have trouble wrapping my head around that price for a vehicle.

 Read more: Why your next road trip car just might be a truck